PBCAR/Visualizations/README.md

 ## Heatmaps

 The heatmap script utilizes 'pairwise complete' observations, meaning only individuals with missing data for the 2 variables being compared will be removed.
-User imput required at the beginning of the script only.
+User input required at the beginning of the script only.

 ![image](https://github.com/PBCAR/Visualizations/blob/main/Examples/heatmap.png)

 ### Packages:

-This script uses 'corrplot', 'Hmisc', 'ggplot2', and 'reshape2' packages
+This script uses 'corrplot', 'Hmisc', 'ggplot2', and 'reshape2' packages.
+Make sure these are installed prior to running the script:

+      install.packages('name of package')

 ### Changes Required: